fickryiman/react-todo-app/README.md

 ### Projects list
 I have organized in the following sections:
 Part 1 - Project Setup.
-Part 2 - Working with React form and handling event.
+Part 2 – React Components and Data Model.
-Part 3 – How to implement CSS in Reactjs app.
+Part 3 – Managing State and Side-Effects.
-Part 4 – How to edit to dos items.
+Part 4 – Build React Form With This Best Practice.
-Part 5 – Persisting React state in local storage.
+Part 5 – Raising and Handling Events in React.
-Part 6 – Getting started with React lifecycle methods.
+Part 6 – Debug and optimize React apps.
-Part 7 – Getting started with React hooks.
+Part 7 – Styling React Components.
-Part 8 – How to use SVG icons in React.
+Part 8 – Add Editing functionality.
-Part 9 – Routing with React Router.
+Part 9 – Optimizing Performance in React.
-Part 10 – How to add hamburger menu in React.
+Part 10 – Using LocalStorage with React.
-Part 11 – Deploying React app to GitHub Pages.
+Part 11 – Adding React Icons.
+Part 12 – Managing Application State.
+Part 13 – Managing React State.
+Part 14 – Routing with React Router.
+Part 15 – React children props.
+Part 16 – Switch Navigation Widget.
+Part 17 – Deploy React App With Vercel.

 #### Part 1 - Project Setup.
 This is the first project of the Math Magicians application.
 I will set up the environment and tools needed to develop a React application.
 In the following projects, I will develop the actual application.